-Plant thyme before summer heat kicks in and water weekly for the first summer and when temperatures reach the 90s unless you get monsoon rain.
+Plant the herb before summer heat kicks in and water weekly for the first summer and when temperatures reach the 90s unless you get monsoon rain.
 Once established, thyme needs little to no irrigation.
-The plants reach 6 to 12 inches in height and grow low like a groundcover.
+The plants reach 6 to 12 inches in height and grow low like a ground cover.
 Eventually, it will spread and you can control its growth – and rejuvenate the plant – by trimming it back in spring.
 Harvesting also helps keep the plant thriving.
 If your thyme starts to look leggy, with sparse leaf growth or growth only along the top of stems, trim it closer to the ground the following spring.

 Thyme produces delicate, pinkish-purple flowers in summer that bees love.
 Culinary thyme is a great spreading plant and can fill a container or herb bed nicely.
 We get volunteers popping up near established plants, and often transplant them to other spots (be sure to water them often after moving).

 For the best flavor, harvest thyme stems just before the plants’ tiny pink flowers open up.
 I have enough thyme spread around my garden to harvest from a few and let the others go to flower for bees and color.
 I cut stems sometimes in winter for cooking and it does not damage the plant.

 Once you cut stems, bundle them and hang them in a warm and dark, well-ventilated space to dry.
 When dry, run your fingers down the stem to strip the leaves and store in an airtight container.
 Of course, you also can use the stems fresh; these have a softer texture.
 Thyme is one of the plants included in “herbes de Provence” blends.
 The herb can flavor soups, butters, vinegars and casseroles.
 I love it in homemade chicken pot pie and sweet potato chili.
 There also are lemony and orange scented varieties in addition to the fragrant and delicious French and English varieties.